-Over 7 billion people travelled around the world annually.
-Many of them wondered why airport codes are three letters long and were they created.
+Over 3.7 billion people travelled around the world annually.
+Many of these travellers wondered why airport codes are three letters long and how are they created.
 This post uncovers the mystery of airport codes and showcases how they can be used in unique way in retail and marketing.

 In the first part of the 2015 busiest airports in the world by passengers (refer to our coverage), we unveiled the Top 30 list and provided a detail look of the top 5.
 This part will continue our analysis from no.6 to 30.